Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 According to the 2021 Census, 16.6% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 143 trips per day across all routes, equating to approximately 32 weekly trips per individual stop.
+The service frequency averages 143 trips per day across all routes, translating to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport